|Learn how to develop SMART+C objectives (Specific, Measurable, Achievable, Relevant, Timed, and Challenging) for your

-Once an organization has developed its mission statement, its next step is to develop the specific objectives that are focused on achieving that mission.
 Objectives are the specific measurable results of the initiative.
-An organization's objectives offer specifics of how much of what will be accomplished by when.
+Objectives specify how much of what will be accomplished by when.
 For example, one of several objectives for a community initiative to promote care and caring for older adults might be: "By 2024 (by when), to increase by 20% (how much) those elders reporting that they are in daily contact with someone who cares about them (of what)."

 There are three basic types of objectives.
 They are:

 - Behavioral objectives.
 These objectives look at changing the behaviors of people (what they are doing and saying) and the products (or results) of their behaviors.
 For example, a neighborhood improvement group might develop an objective for having an increased amount of home repair taking place (the behavior) and fewer houses with broken or boarded-up windows (the result).

 - Community-level outcome objectives.
 These are often the product or result of behavior change in many people.
 They are focused on change at the community level instead of an individual level.
 For example, the same neighborhood group might have an objective of increasing the percentage of people living in the community with adequate housing as a community-level outcome objective.

 It's important to understand that these different types of objectives aren't mutually exclusive.
 Most groups will develop objectives in all three categories.

 - Specific.
 That is, they tell how much (e.g., 10%) of what is to be achieved (e.g., what behavior of whom or what outcome) by when (e.g., by 2025)?

-- They are measurable.
-Information concerning the objective can be collected, detected, or obtained from records (at least potentially).
+- Measurable.
+Information concerning the objective can be collected, detected, or obtained.

-- They are relevant to the mission.
+- Relevant to the mission.
 Your organization has a clear understanding of how these objectives fit in with the overall vision and mission of the group.